Lucasfranz123321/CouchControlHACS/README.md

 8. When prompted, choose the devices to expose inside Couch Control app
 9. Restart Couch Control and HACS integration

-## Configuration

-After installing the integration:

-1. Go to **Settings → Devices & Services → Helpers**
-2. Click **"Add Helper"** and search for **"Couch Control"**
-3. Select the entities you want to use in your widgets:
-   - Lights, switches, and scenes for control widgets
-   - Sensors for temperature, humidity, and other data widgets
-   - Media players for media control widgets
-   - Weather entities for weather widgets
-   - Calendar entities for calendar widgets

 ## Benefits

 - **Faster Loading**: Only selected entities are processed